El Camino: A Breaking Bad Movie: Themes and style

-The opening flashback with Jesse and Mike also sets the theme of Jesse wanting to start over while also making things right with his past.
-Though Mike warned that starting over would make it impossible to make amends, Sepinwall noted that Jesse was able to repay several emotional debts from the series with rectifying gestures throughout the film: giving a proper goodbye to his friends Badger and Skinny Pete, apologizing to his parents one last time, getting revenge against Neil Kandy and Casey, paying back his literal debt to Ed Galbraith, and sending his farewell letter of apology to Brock Cantillo.
-Placing his own analysis on Jesse's final duel with Neil, Gilligan interpreted the scene as more than just Jesse getting the cash he needed for his escape, but also as a way of exorcising demons that plagued him from the events of the series.
-Both Gilligan and Paul speculated that Jesse would still be haunted by these demons, even in his new life in Alaska, but had at least achieved some form of vengeance for his past by ridding the world of an evil person.
+Sepinwall further stated that the opening flashback with Jesse and Mike also sets the theme of Jesse wanting to start over while also making things right with his past.
+Though Mike warned that making amends would be impossible, Sepinwall noted that Jesse was able to repay several emotional debts from the series with rectifying gestures throughout the film: giving a proper goodbye to his friends Badger and Skinny Pete, apologizing to his parents one last time, getting revenge against Neil Kandy and Casey, paying back his literal debt to Ed Galbraith, and sending his farewell letter of apology to Brock Cantillo.
+Placing his own analysis on Jesse's final duel with Neil, writer and director Vince Gilligan interpreted the scene as more than just Jesse getting the cash he needed for his escape, but also as a way of exorcising demons that plagued him from the events of the series.
+Both Gilligan and Aaron Paul, who portrayed the character, speculated that Jesse would still be haunted by these demons, even in his new life in Alaska, but had at least achieved some form of vengeance for his past by ridding the world of an evil person.

 Breaking Bad was often categorized as a contemporary Western; this theme is also present in El Camino.
 Gilligan expressed his admiration for director Sergio Leone and his love for the Western genre – he originally wanted to film Breaking Bad in the CinemaScope format Leone used for the Dollars Trilogy and got his wish in El Camino.
 Critics noted the duel between Jesse and Neil as being directly in the style of Western films; Gilligan referenced The Good, the Bad and the Ugly (1966) to give the same feel for that scene.
 Likewise, composer Dave Porter used Western elements in the film's score as he had in the two television series.
 Ben Travers of IndieWire traced the film's Western influences to its "sweeping landscapes, lone survivor, and final stand-off", while Matt Zoller Seitz of Vulture called El Caminos title "unabashedly Western-tinged" and cited the final shot's lack of overt sentimentality as being true to the spirit of classic Westerns.